Primary Type – Cards

 Event – Cards

 Note from a member of The Church at Severn Run in Severn, Maryland.
 The note is enclosed in an envelope with church letterhead, reading: "The Church at Severn Run: Love Well, Live Jesus, Believe Big!"
-The note inside reads: "We [a]re with you.
-We love you.
-We care about you."
+The note inside messages of condolence and prayer.
 The church's contact information is included on the back of the envelope.

 Square card with white and yellow text against blue background.
 Card reads, "Mitzvah4Pittsburgh.
 Some spread darkness.
 We spread light.
 Choose a good deed.
 Choose a Mitzvah.
 Add light to the world," followed by four options and a place for respondents to list their name and email address.
 Some names and email addresses have been redacted for privacy.